Lying to the police is a serious criminal offense in Wisconsin.

 No matter what, do not lie to the police.
 By lying to police, you’re committing a crime.
 Even if you’re guilty of the underlying offense, the additional charges don’t help your situation.

-As always, if police confront you regarding commission of a crime, contact Meyer Van Severen, S.C. immediately.
+As always, if police confront you regarding commission of a crime, contact Van Severen Law Office immediately.
 Our dedicated staff of criminal defense attorneys stands prepared to guide you in the correct direction.
 Call us at (414) 270-0202 immediately.

 And what happens if I lie to the police?